 Check Your Trees For Loose Or Damaged Branches

 Rotting branches can cause damage to your home and yard.
 Look for any rotting or damaged branches that need trimming.
 It is easier to complete this task in the fall when most trees have lost a lot of their leaves.
 The branches will be easier to inspect and trim.
+Pruning your trees and shrubs is essential to keep your yard healthy and beautiful while ensuring safety for you and your family.

 Taking time to prepare your backyard for fall will allow you to have a much nicer lawn and garden during the following spring and summer.
 A little preparation beforehand will enable you to have a beautiful backyard and garden to enjoy.